Updated by Lee Johnson October 2018

 By demonizing smokers (or vapers) we run the risk of discouraging people from making well-informed choices about their health and those around them.
 Public health officials should also remain unbiased and refrain from judgmental behaviour.
 Remaining positive and encouraging, while providing good information, will help smokers make the switch to vaping.

 There’s a further reason to be cautious around the messages we send to smokers.
 A study by advertising guru Martin Lindstrom found that graphic anti-smoking ads can activate the very part of the brain that stimulates desire for nicotine.
 Our very attempts to persuade smokers to quit could be having the opposite effect!

 18. Smoking in England, the Smoking Toolkit Study

-The use of electronic cigarettes spiked in February 2015 to surpass over the counter and prescription NRT, as well as stop smoking services provided by the NHS.
 This data is promising for smokers that are looking to reduce harm, and shows that e-cigs are a viable and popular option.
 It also goes a long way to counter arguments that e-cigarettes don’t help smokers stop using tobacco cigarettes.

 19. Use of Electronic Cigarettes (Vapourisers) Among Adults in Great Britain

 May 2017 brought even more promising data from ASH.
 They estimated that 2.9 million adults in Britain currently vape, an increase from 700,000 the time of their first survey in 2012.
 The 2017 survey is the first time there were more ex-smokers who vape than current smokers, with 52% of users being ex-smokers (1.5 million) compared to 45% being current smokers (1.3 million).
 Ex-smokers report vaping to quit, while most smokers say they’re vaping to reduce the amount they smoke.